alexmurray/apparmor-mode/README.md

 # THIS REPO IS NOW ARCHIVED / FROZEN

-# All future development of apparmor-mode.el is now done in the upstream apparmor project repository at https://gitlab.com/apparmor/apparmor
+# All future development of apparmor-mode.el is now done under the upstream apparmor project repository at https://gitlab.com/apparmor/apparmor-mode

 # An Emacs major mode for AppArmor policies